-Full Legal Name Employer and Address Name Total Monthly Wages (gross amount before taxes are deducted AFDCT ANF Amount Child Support (Monthly) Social Security Benefits Other Income
+Full Legal Name Employer Name and Address Total Monthly Wages (gross amount before taxes are deducted TANF Amount Child Support (Monthly) Social Security Benefits Other Income

-^{}Aid to Temporary Assistance for Needy Families with Dependent Children
+Temporary Assistance for Needy Families

 BMR PRIORITY POINT QUESTIONAIRE

 The purpose of this page is to determine if your household qualifies for Priority Points.
 Carefully read each description of priority living and employment circumstances; then check all that apply.
 You must provide the listed documentation as proof before receiving a unit to rent or purchase.